NoNameItem/read-comics/docs/backend/users/README.md

 ## Authentication

-- JWT tokens stored in HTTP-only cookies (via dj-rest-auth)
+- JWT tokens via dj-rest-auth and djangorestframework-simplejwt
-- Custom Auth class checks session before JWT auth
+- Tokens stored in localStorage (not HTTP-only cookies)
-- Integration with django-allauth for email verification
+- Integration with django-allauth for email verification and social auth
 - Multiple email addresses per user supported